PamPayne/austria/austria-cover-sheet-en.md

 ### Impact on the cost and revenue structure

-- Participation in the blocking register: Participation in this blocking register is intended for Land lotteries with Gambling machines pursuant to § 5 GSpG, for online gambling pursuant to § 13 GSpG and for gaming machines in casinos pursuant to § 21 GSpG and causes corresponding running costs for the participation of the Land licensed or federal concessionaires concerned.
+- Participation in the blocking register: Participation in this blocking register is intended for Land lotteries with Gambling machines pursuant to § 5 **GSpG**, for online gambling pursuant to § 13 **GSpG** and for gaming machines in casinos pursuant to § 21 **GSpG** and causes corresponding running costs for the participation of the Land licensed or federal concessionaires concerned.
 These costs can only be quantified in the course of an ordinance of the Federal Minister of Finance, which has yet to be issued.
-- Participation in the cross-operator deposit limit register (limit register): Participation in this blocking register is to be provided for concessionaires authorised to carry out online gambling within the meaning of § 13 and causes corresponding running costs for the providers concerned.
+- Participation in the cross-operator deposit limit register (**limit register**): Participation in this blocking register is to be provided for concessionaires authorised to carry out online gambling within the meaning of § 13 and causes corresponding running costs for the providers concerned.
 These costs can only be quantified in the course of an ordinance of the Federal Minister of Finance, which has yet to be issued.
 - Establishment and operation of safe servers: The licence holders authorised to carry out online gambling within the meaning of Section 13 shall be obliged to set up and operate a technical system at their own expense, which shall record all gaming operations for the purpose of monitoring compliance with the provisions of this Federal Act and shall enable direct access by the gambling supervisory authority at any time for the purpose of supervisory control activities.
 These costs can only be quantified in the course of an ordinance of the Federal Minister of Finance, which has yet to be issued.

+10 of 18

 - blocking order procedure: The service providers incur personnel and material costs for the blocking websites with illegal gambling offers and the necessary Setup/expansion of technology.
 The cost of this is not quantifiable, as the time required to implement blocks can vary depending on the internal systems and processes of the respective service provider, and it is not known which service providers already have the necessary technology to do so.
 Enforcement practice has shown that prohibited lotteries in online gambling are largely provided on servers of hosting providers located abroad, which are the primary addressees of the blocking order proceedings.
 Guide If measures against these providers are not successful, the measures are directed against domestic access providers.
 Access providers with fewer than 2,000 subscribers are not affected by these measures due to the legal exemptions.
 - Payment blocks: Payment service providers incur personnel and material costs for carrying out payment blocks for payments to or from illegal gambling providers and the necessary setup/expansion of the technology.
 The cost of this cannot be quantified, as the time required to implement blocks can vary depending on the internal systems and processes of the respective payment provider and it is not known which providers already have the necessary technology to do so.
 Enforcement practice has shown that primarily digital payment providers and credit card providers are affected by the ordering of payment blocks.
 Payment account providers (banks), on the other hand, are affected by payment blocks to a much lesser extent.
 - Credit reports/consultations: By extending the obligation to obtain information from credit reports or conducting consultations in case of suspicion of existence-threatening Gambling behavior in the area of online gambling, increased personnel costs are to be expected.
 The number of additional credit reports and the effort associated with consultations are not known and therefore the corresponding costs cannot be quantified.